dxos/dxos/docs/docs/guide/glossary.md

 ### Shell

-The vault implements a few generic UI flows for managing spaces, membership, and identity.
-The shell can be invoked by the dxos client API and is rendered by the Vault in an iframe, minimizing impact to the consuming application.
+The shell implements a few generic UI flows for managing spaces, membership, and identity.
+The shell can be invoked by the dxos client API and is rendered in an iframe, minimizing impact to the consuming application.